Getting your Trinity Audio player ready... |

 To get the most accurate baseline score possible when taking your exam, replicate GMAT testing conditions as closely as possible.
 If you do anything you wouldn’t be able to do during the actual GMAT — take extra breaks, don’t complete all sections, text your friend, or even drink coffee at your desk — you’ll risk receiving a baseline score that doesn’t accurately reflect your GMAT abilities.

 Consequently, you could end up thinking you’re closer to your score goal than you actually are.
-In that case, you might not complete all the preparation you need to reach your goal, and you may be shocked to see your score on test day.
+In that case, you might not complete all the preparation you need to reach your goal.
+And you may be shocked to see your score on test day.

 Now, let’s discuss what to do with the information your initial test provides about your GMAT ability.